Looking after a reef tank at home requires dedication, profound knowledge, and having the right equipment.

 What I like about the Radion XR Series is that these LED lights have the potential to provide the best coverage in combination with what’s probably the most powerful output.

-Both aspects are important for a deep SPS-heavy reef tank that’s wide on area.
+Both aspects are important for a deep reef tank with SPS corals, which also has a considerable width.

-Some PAR readings online claim that the Radion XR Series have the strongest intensity among all other high-end LED reef lighting products.
+Some PAR readings online claim that the Radion XR Series has the strongest intensity among all other LED reef lighting products in the high-end bracket.

-These lights definitely grow SPS corals and by having a Radion you can probably pull off an aquarium that is dominated by the highest-demand species.
+These lights will grow SPS corals and by having a Radion you can pull off an aquarium that is dominated by the species that have the highest demand for lighting.

-The software allows for pre-set templates for coral growth, including one specially designed for SPS corals, called “SPS AB+”.
+Anyway, the new GEN6 Radion LED lights only work with EcoTech’s Mobius app.
+The app has pre-set templates for coral growth, including one specially designed for SPS corals, called “SPS AB+”.

-From what I’ve seen in real life the AB+ works as advertised and really does support SPS growth as long as you nail the intensity right and avoid bleaching your reef.
+From what I’ve seen in real life the AB+ works as advertised and really does support SPS growth as long as you nail the intensity right and avoid bleaching your reef tank.

 In my observation, you should aim for around 70% intensity in the peak of the photoperiod, but that’s after full acclimatization.

-Go for almost half that if you have a mixed reef to not obliterate your corals.
+Go for close to half that if you have a mixed reef tank or you’ll obliterate your corals.

-Speaking of bleaching, one of the most valuable features of these models of LED lighting, in my opinion, would be the Acclimate Timer, which allows for programmatic scaling of intensity over a period of a couple of weeks.
+Speaking of coral bleaching, one of the most valuable features of the Radion GEN6 LED lighting, in my opinion, would be the Acclimate Timer, which allows for programmatic scaling of intensity over a period of a couple of weeks.

-This immensely helps with avoiding coral bleaching and photoinhibition (hindering growth caused by too much light) when introducing these very very powerful LED lights.
+This immensely helps with avoiding coral bleaching and photoinhibition (hindering growth caused by too much light) when introducing these very, very powerful LED lights to your reef tank.

-It will definitely be the right purchase for you if you want to completely eliminate the possibility of shadowing and your tank is at least 24 inches deep and wide.
+It will likely be the right purchase for you if you want to completely eliminate the possibility of shadowing and if your tank is at least 24 inches deep and wide.

 If natural shimmer is not your ultimate goal, you will enjoy this reef LED lighting the most.

-Take a look at this 20-gallon aquarium that grows high-demand corals with the SPS AB+ settings on a single Radion XR15W PRO Gen 4 LED lighting fixture:
+Take a look at this stunning reef aquarium that grows demanding SPS corals with the AB+ settings on three Radion XR30 PRO LED lighting fixtures:

-- Probably the most powerful LED lighting for a coral-colony in a home reef tank
+- Probably the most powerful LED lights to grow SPS coral colonies in a reef tank at home

 - Grows any corals at virtually any commercially available aquarium depth